Can I Do Bench Press Twice a Week? (5 Bench Press Facts)

 However, more often than not, most of us barely feel the exercise in the chest.

-In fact, I know many people typically feel bench press either in the front delts or the triceps much more.
+In fact, I know many people typically feel bench press in their arms or front delts much more.

 Admittedly, these are smaller muscle groups and will therefore generally be your “weak spot” when it comes to benching.